aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 29Oct18
+Worked on preparing for the database for PDX Wildlife.
+Continued learning.

 ## 25Oct18
 Yesterday being filled, including project for PDX Wildlife, initiated from a meetup.
 Planning on working on the database aspect of the project in Python and SQL.